JonahRileyHuggins/MuSIC-Antibody-Unmixing/README.md

 For specific Python packages, a requirements file has been provided at 'src/requirements.txt'.

-Assuming Python is installed, to set up the package environment, run the following command:
+Assuming Python is installed, run the following command to install all necessary dependencies.:

 ```sh
 pip install -r requirements.txt
 ```

-This will install all necessary dependencies.

 ## Usage